 The Center for Sustainable Energy™ (CSE) provides people with information, incentives and opportunities to help make these choices easier.
 We work with policy makers, public agencies, local governments, utilities, business and civic leaders and individuals to transform the energy marketplace and beyond.

 A nonprofit social enterprise, CSE has facilitated 44,000 energy projects for consumers, businesses and governments.
 Through our market outreach and technical and policy expertise over 130,000 people have been directly served by our programs and CSE has a well-established reputation as a point of statewide and regional coordination among utilities, end-users, industry, regulators and local governments.
 Today, our reach is expanding nationally.

 What we do

 CSE helps individuals, businesses/institutions and governments with planning, technical assistance, education and incentives in the areas of:

 - renewable energy, distributed generation and energy storage

 - clean transportation

-- Programs – CCSE manages a variety of energy efficiency, renewable energy and clean vehicle programs.
+- Programs – CSE manages a variety of energy efficiency, renewable energy and clean vehicle programs.

-- Policy – CCSE supports California’s ambitious energy and climate goals by conducting research, educating policymakers and supporting the development of innovative policies and programs.
+- Policy – CSE supports our nation’s ambitious energy and climate goals by conducting research, educating policymakers and supporting the development of innovative policies and programs.

-- Education – CCSE engages state and local government officials, utilities, industry partners, consumers, advocacy groups, youth and others to develop effective and far-reaching energy solutions.
+- Education – CSE engages state and local government officials, utilities, industry partners, consumers, advocacy groups, youth and others to develop effective and far-reaching energy solutions.